- Blog

 Incognia works well when location is shared in foreground but even better when shared in background.
 But even if the location is not shared, because of legitimate interest, Incognia still uses other pieces of data from the device which will help in Incognia’s risk assessment.
 This data includes whether the mobile device has been jailbroken or is running an emulator, which can be indicators of a higher risk of fraud.

-Since Incognia is the data processor, our clients are the ones collecting data and act as data controllers.
-We only operate that data and learn about their users so we are able to make our risk assessment, which helps make their legitimate users safe.
+Since Incognia is the data processor, our clients act as data controllers and collect data through their Apps.
+We only process those data so we are able to make our risk assessment, which helps make their legitimate users safe.

 Transparency is essential to protecting user data and ensuring compliance with regulations.
 In this context, considering that location permission is a tool to achieve this transparency, what are the best practices to acquiring user location permission?